Airline delays and cancellations are bad. Ahead of the holiday weekend, they're getting worse

 United Airlines CEO Scott Kirby blamed a shortage of federal air traffic controllers for massive disruptions last weekend at its Newark hub.

-“We estimate that over 150,000 customers on United alone were impacted this weekend because of FAA staffing issues and their ability to manage traffic,” Kirby wrote in a memo to employees Tuesday night.
+“We estimate that over 150,000 customers on United alone were impacted this weekend because of FAA staffing issues and their ability to manage traffic,” Kirby wrote in a memo to employees.

-United could be contributing to its struggles, however.
-The Association of Flight Attendants, which represents the airline’s cabin crews, said it complained about wait times of more than three hours for workers who called a crew scheduling center that had “limited telephone lines and personnel.”
-The union told flight attendants near the end of their shifts to tell supervisors and find a hotel room.
+The Association of Flight Attendants, which represents United’s cabin crews, said United was contributing to the situation.
+The union said employees were waiting three hours or longer when calling a crew-scheduling center for assignments because of “limited telephone lines and personnel.”

+However, the FAA signaled earlier this year that it could struggle to keep flights moving in New York, the busiest airspace in the nation.
+Facing a severe shortage of air traffic controllers at a key facility on Long Island, the FAA persuaded airlines to trim their summer schedules to avoid overloading the system.

+“Staffing at FAA’s air traffic facilities in NY is at 54%,” Cruz tweeted.
+“Yet (the Transportation Department) is blaming weather for delays.
+Nonsense.”

+A Transportation Department spokesperson said the agency is working with airlines to fix things, but the combination of high traffic and bad weather reduces the rate at which planes can take off and land safely, leading to delays and canceled flights.

-The FAA has admitted that it is understaffed at key facilities including one in the New York City region.
-It is training about 3,000 new air traffic controllers, but most of them won’t be ready anytime soon.
+The FAA is training about 3,000 new air traffic controllers, but most of them won’t be ready anytime soon.
 Last week, the Transportation Department’s inspector general said in a report that the FAA has made only “limited efforts” to adequately staff critical air traffic control centers and lacks a plan to tackle the problem.

 Last week, Buttigieg issued a new warning to airlines, telling them that planes that aren’t outfitted with new radio altimeters — devices that measure the height of a plane above the ground — won’t be allowed to operate in limited visibility after Saturday because of potential interference from new 5G wireless service.